papesgit/ChatHype/README.md

 3. Directly open the Twitch VOD at highlights or at the selected timestamp ushing SHIFT+Left-Click
 4. **View chat activity graphs** and **export highlights** as CSV for later reference.

+Credits

 ## Credits

-https://github.com/lay295/TwitchDownloader TwitchDownloaderCLI.exe for chatlog downloading

-https://github.com/ihabunek/twitch-dl twitch-dl.pyz for vod downloads
+This project uses the following third-party tools:

+- [**twitch-dl**](https://github.com/ihabunek/twitch-dl) - MIT License.
+Used for downloading VODs from Twitch.
+- [**TwitchDownloaderCLI**](https://github.com/lay295/TwitchDownloader) - GPLv3 License.
+Used for downloading chat logs from Twitch.

+Copies of these licenses are included in the repository.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3: http://www.gnu.org/licenses/gpl-3.0.html